 Instead, almond milk is a fan favorite in my home.
 Ever since I got the NutraMilk Machine, I have been making my own almond and hazelnut milk at home.
-ITS.
+IT.
+IS.
 AWESOME!

 Soy milk is most commonly used milk among vegans.
 Its easy to find and cheaper than almond milk.
-But, some vegans find it hard to digest, so, some opt for nut milks instead
+But, some vegans find it hard to digest and opt for nut milks instead

 Oh, how this one hurts!
 This mozzarella cheese sandwich is one of my all time favorites!

 I have been a huge cheese fan my whole life.
 Cheese is the only thing that keeps me from going full vegan.
 To my credit though, I have significantly reduced my cheese consumption.
 I went from eating cheese daily to eating it once a week to…